-Passenger Ferryboats from Lausanne to Évian and Thonon on Lake Geneva
+Passenger Ferries and Boats from Lausanne to Évian or Thonon on Lake Geneva

-Passenger ferry boats from Lausanne cruise year-round on Lake Geneva to Evian and Thonon-les-Bains in France.
+Passenger ferry boats from Lausanne cruise year-round on Lake Geneva in Switzerland to Evian and Thonon-les-Bains in France.

 Passenger ferries cross Lake Geneva daily from Lausanne in Switzerland to Evian and Thonon in France.
 Up to 14 boats operate daily on each route in both directions.
-Ferryboats often provide the easiest public transportation to Evian (Ferry N1) and Thonon (Ferry N2).
+Ferryboats often provide the easiest public transportation to Evian (Ferry N1) and Thonon (Ferry N2) from many parts of Switzerland.
 In winter, the ferries from Lausanne to Evian are often the only option for tourists keen to enjoy a cruise on Lac Léman.
 No car ferries operate on Lake Geneva.

 The passenger ferries, like all CGN lake boats, depart from Lausanne-Ouchy, which is quite a distance from downtown Lausanne and the train station.
 It is not a simple walk – use the metro (CHF3.70), which stops across the road from the boat landings in Ouchy.
 (The Olympic Museum is just down the road from the boat landing.)